NLnetLabs/unbound-manual/source/getting-started/installation.rst

 macOS Big Sur
 *************

 In this tutorial we make use of the Brew package installer for MacOS.
-Install ``brew`` and give `their website <https://brew.sh/>`_ a read if you've never used brew before.
+Install ``brew`` and, if you've never used brew before, give `their website <https://brew.sh/>`_ a read.

 .. code-block:: bash